On this page:

 - Statement of professional goals (250 words maximum)

 - Provide name and email address of two references for letters of recommendation.
 These references must be able to speak to your abilities as a psychiatric practitioner, as well as professionalism and personal attributes.
 Appropriate references include current or most recent supervisor, faulty members from your nursing program, or previous employers.

-When the School of Graduate Studies application is complete, notification will automatically be sent to the College of Nursing and Health, which will communicate application requirements.
+When the Graduate School application is complete, notification will automatically be sent to the College of Nursing and Health, which will communicate application requirements.

 - College of Nursing and Health application

-The College of Nursing and Health will provide instructions on how to complete the above steps once CONH receives notification of the completed School of Graduate Studies application.
+The College of Nursing and Health will provide instructions on how to complete the above steps once CONH receives notification of the completed Graduate School application.
 All CONH required documents should be sent directly to the CONH.